mikerybka/webmachine/README.md

 Cookies and headers can be set through via Standard Error.

-URL and query params as well as request headers are encoded in the command with arguments like `--key=value`.
+URL and query params are encoded in the command with arguments like `--key=value`.

+Headers are converted to SCREAMING_SNAKE_CASE and passed as environment variables.